coin-or/minotaur/README.md

-## MINOTAUR
+## Minotaur

-[MINOTAUR](https://minotaur-solver.github.io/) is a framework for developing algorithms for mixed-integer nonlinear optimization problems.
+[Minotaur](https://minotaur-solver.github.io/) is a framework for developing algorithms for mixed-integer nonlinear optimization problems.
 It includes a few solvers.
 It is free and open-source.
 See the LICENSE file for details on license to use and distribute it.